Euphorbia Polychroma [yoo-FOR-bee-uh, pol-ee-KROH-muh] is an herbaceous, perennial flowering Euphorbia plant species from the family Euphorbiaceae.

 Take terminal cuttings at the end of the flowering season or divide in spring by separating the roots.

 Be careful when separating the cushion spurge because it doesn’t appreciate disturbance.

 Discard the central woody parts when propagating through root divisions.

 Polychrome is resilient to most pests and diseases.

 However, it sometimes attracts spider mites, mealybugs, nematodes, and aphids.
 Watch out for these pests and use suitable insecticides (Neem oil) as soon as you detect any of these bugs to prevent severe infestation.

 All parts of the plants are highly toxic and hence, not safe for ingestion.

-Its stem produces a milky sap when bruised or cut, which is toxic and may cause skin rashes or eye irritation, so the plant needs to be handled carefully.
+Its stem produces a milky sap when bruised or cut, which is toxic and may cause skin rashes or eye irritation.
+Wear gloves when handling and use caution.